Promoting and protecting the health of the public through advocacy, partnerships and education

 Joint Statement: Bill 55 – A Call for Transparent, Evidence-Based Reform

-The Alberta Public Health Association (APHA) and the Canadian Public Health Association (CPHA) are deeply concerned about Alberta’s proposed Health Statutes Amendment Act, 2025 (Bill 55), which would further consolidate control over public health under the direct authority of the provincial government.
-The bill proposes to move Medical Officers of Health (MOHs) and public health inspectors from Alberta Health Services (AHS) to Alberta Health, while transferring communicable disease control and other critical public health activities to a newly created agency, Primary Care Alberta.
+The Alberta Public Health Association (APHA) and the Canadian Public Health Association (CPHA) are concerned about Alberta’s Health Statutes Amendment Act, 2025 (Bill 55), which consolidates control over public health under the direct authority of the provincial government.
+The bill moves Medical Officers of Health (MOHs) and public health inspectors from Alberta Health Services (AHS) to Alberta Health, while transferring communicable disease control and other critical public health activities to a newly created agency, Primary Care Alberta.

-These sweeping reforms appear to have been introduced with minimal consultation with public health leaders, health professionals, or affected communities.
-A policy shift of this magnitude requires transparent dialogue and evidence-based planning, not unilateral decision-making.
+These sweeping reforms appear to have been introduced with minimal direct consultation with public health leaders, health professionals, or affected communities.
+A policy shift of this magnitude requires transparent dialogue and evidence-based planning that can be provided by public health stakeholders.

 APHA and CPHA Recommend the Province of Alberta: